Arizona SB 1070: Political careers

-State Senator Pearce rose to become President of the Arizona Senate in January 2011.
-But he then suffered a startling defeat when he lost a November 2011 recall election.
+State senator Pearce rose to become President of the Arizona Senate in January 2011.
+He subsequently suffered a major defeat when he lost a November 2011 recall election.
 Among the reasons given for his loss were the desire for greater civility in politics and a lessening of the tension over immigration policy, and a loss of support for Pearce among LDS Church members based on character issues.
 Other reasons for the defeat, such as concerns over Pearce's ethics in taking free trips or the involvement of a third candidacy in the recall election, had little to do with SB 1070.
 In August 2012, Pearce lost a comeback bid in the Republican primary for the nomination for a state senate seat to businessman Bob Worsley.
 Pearce was given another government job by the Maricopa County Treasurer.

 Drafter of the law Kris Kobach won election as Secretary of State of Kansas, first defeating two other candidates in a Republican primary, then winning the general election against Democratic incumbent Chris Biggs by a wide margin.
 Sheriff Joe Arpaio was among those who campaigned for Kobach.

-State Attorney General Goddard did get the Democratic nomination in the 2010 Arizona gubernatorial election.
+State attorney general Goddard did get the Democratic nomination in the 2010 Arizona gubernatorial election.
 Governor Jan Brewer went on to defeat him by a 54 to 42 percent margin in the November 2010 general election.
 A 2016 study found that the up-tick in Brewer's approval ratings due to the legislation "proved enduring enough to turn a losing race for re-election into a victory".